Career quandary: I’m a newly qualified GP - where do I start?

-Andrew Dean, director at Giant Recruitment, answers a common dilemma facing GPs looking for their first role
+Andrew Dean, director at Menlo Park, answers a common dilemma facing GPs looking for their first role

 Question: I’ve recently qualified as a GP but I’ve got no idea what different options are available to me.
 Where should I start my search and what questions should I be asking?